intenthq/ihq_assistant/utils/github_downloader/README.md

 - GitHub API has a rate limit (60 requests/hour for unauthenticated users, 5000/hour with a token)
 - For repos with many PRs or many changed files, downloads may take time
 - For very large repos, consider reducing thread count to avoid hitting rate limits
-- Using `--no-diffs` can significantly speed up downloads if the raw diff text is not needed